izebit/slack-notify-app-daemon/README.md

 # notify slack app daemon
+:rocket:

 ### What is it for?
 It is daemon for notification to slack users about errors, which has contained on elastic search server.